chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/automate.md

 Developers spend [4-8 hrs a week](https://www.niss.org/sites/default/files/technicalreports/tr81.pdf) fixing bugs.
 Things only get worse if a bug sneaks its way into production.
 It takes [5-10x](https://www.cs.umd.edu/projects/SoftEng/ESEG/papers/82.78.pdf) longer to fix it.
 That's why UI testing is integral to delivering high-quality experiences, but it can also be a huge time sink.
 It's too much work to run all your tests manually after every change.

-Leading UI engineering teams at Twilio, Target and Adobe automate UI testing.
-Tests are triggered when a developer pushes code.
-They execute in the background and report results on completion.
+You can automate your workflow to trigger tests when a developer pushes code.
+The tests execute in the background and report results on completion.
 That allows you to detect regressions automatically.

-This chapter shows you how to automate your testing pipeline with [Github Actions](https://github.com/features/actions) and report their status with pull request checks.
-Along the way, I'll point out common mistakes to avoid.
+This chapter shows you how to implement such a workflow with [Github Actions](https://github.com/features/actions).
+Along the way, I'll point out ways to optimize your test runs.

 ## Continuous UI testing